Ma Foi Strategic Consultants

-Ma Foi Strategic Consultants is a global management consulting firm headquartered in Chennai; offering Strategic Consulting, Research and Education services.
+Ma Foi Strategic Consultants, a division of CIEL Group, is a global management consulting firm headquartered in Chennai; offering Strategic Consulting, Research and Education services.

 It was founded in 2012 as an evolution of the Ma Foi brand in India.

 History

 Branding of Ma Foi : 1992 - 2012

-The inception of the brand 'Ma Foi' (pronounced "Ma Fwa") was in 1992 as "Ma Foi Management Consultants Ltd", a Chennai based HR service provider founded by K. Pandiarajan to tap into opportunities arising out of the 1991 economic liberalization policies in India.
+The inception of the brand 'Ma Foi' (pronounced "Ma Fwa") was in 1992 as "Ma Foi Management Consultants", a Chennai based HR service provider founded by K. Pandiarajan to tap into opportunities arising out of the 1991 economic liberalization policies in India.

 On choosing the French name, the founder commented in an interview - "We were targeting the international market.
 So, Ma Foi -- or My Word -- symbolized what we wanted to say and do."

 In 2004, Vedior NV, a Dutch head hunting firm acquired a majority stake in Ma Foi Management Consultants, to develop its business in South-East Asia and West Asia.
-Three years later, Randstad Holding NV acquired the operations of Ma Foi, through its December 2007 US$5.14 billion acquisition of Vedior.
+Randstad NV acquired the operations of Ma Foi, through its December 2007 US$5.14 billion acquisition of Vedior.
 In April 2012, "Randstad India" replaced Ma Foi, which by then had become a brand in the professional recruitment space.